khaaarl/tts-save-game-script-cleaner/README.md

 A: It is a TTS lua script that copies itself to every object it can find, including dice, hands, cards, tables, all sorts of things.
+It attempts to contact a website, presumably to download malicious code to execute.
+As of July 2025, [glitch.com](https://glitch.com/), the service that formerly hosted the malicious website, has shut down.
+This means it currently not a security concern, and will likely not become one within the foreseeable future.
-It attempts to contact a website, presumably to download malicious code to execute, but that website is down right now.
-If it were to be up again, there could be some serious security concerns.
-However, even without those security concerns, the script itself can sometimes introduce lag/stuttering in games, especially over time and/or when spawning lots of objects such as the piles of dice in wargames.
+However, even without those security concerns, the script itself can sometimes introduce lag/stuttering in games, especially overtime and/or when spawning lots of objects such as the piles of dice in wargames.
 Note that if someone brings in a single model with the virus into a multiplayer game, every other object will become infected.
 So, everyone in your play group should get checked.